Join us at the Thunder Bay Museum for this in-person class. This course is designed for ages 18 and up.

 Join us at the Thunder Bay Museum for this in-person class.
 This workshop is designed for ages 12 and up.

-Workshop Registration is $35 for Society Members and $40 for non-members.
+Workshop Registration is $35 for Society Members and $40 for non-members per session.
 To purchase a membership visit here: Membership Application

 Future sessions will take place on the last Sunday of each month except December.